Beyond Inserting: Learning Identity Embedding for Semantic-Fidelity Personalized Diffusion Generation: Method

 \subsection{Face-Wise Attention Loss}

-We first analyze and visualize the attention fit problem of previous methods.
-Then, we present an accessible prior from the Stable Diffusion Model to improve the interactive generative ability.
+We first analyze and visualize the attention overfit problem of previous methods.
+Then, we present an accessible prior from the Stable Diffusion Model, instead of the face prior from other models such as face recognition models, to improve both the embedding accuracy and interactive generative ability at the same time.
+These are our motivations to propose our Face-Wise Attention Loss.
+Finally, we present the details of the loss implementations.

 \textbf{Image Fit vs. Face-Region Fit.} Previous methods rely on learning from multiple images of a target object to grasp relevant features, such as Textual Inversion~\cite{gal2022image} and DreamBooth~\cite{ruiz2023dreambooth}.
-However, when only a single image is available, they are prone to fitting to the whole target image and the learned embedding tokens tend to influence regions beyond the face region during the cross-attention stages.
-As a result, they lack the good interactive generative ability with the existing concepts in the original model~\cite{tewel2023key}.
+However, when only a single image is available, they are prone to fitting to the whole target image (including ID-unrelated face layout and background information), and the learned embedding tends to influence regions beyond the face region during the cross-attention stages.
+As a result, they lack the interactive generative ability with the existing concepts in the original model~\cite{tewel2023key}.
 In other words, during the inference, the generated results from the personalized model may not be consistent to the text prompts.
-For example, as shown in Fig.~\ref{teaser}, the given prompt is ``a V* is enjoying a cup of latte'', but the methods with attention overfit problem fail to generate the ``cup'' content.
-The same problem can also be seen in Fig.~\ref{figure3}, which given some facial attribute such as ``old'' in the prompt, this diffusion-based generation process just fails.
-Our ID embedding optimization can focus on the ID-related face regions and neglect the unrelated background features, which can improve the ID accuracy and interactive generative ability.
+For example, as shown in Fig.~\ref{teaser}, the given prompt is ``a $V^*$ is enjoying a cup of latte'', but the methods with attention overfit problem fail to generate the ``cup'' content.
+The same problem can also be seen in Fig.~\ref{figure3}, which given some facial attributes such as ``old'' in the prompt, the diffusion-based generation process just fails.
+Our ID embedding optimization can focus on ID-related face regions and neglect the unrelated background features, which can simultaneously improve the ID accuracy and interactive generative ability.